Recommended Resources

 I tend to be very fussy about guided meditations and dharma talks.
 I believe that it’s very important that you trust the person who is guiding you and feel that you can relax in their presence.

 The voice and the subtle details of what someone is saying communicate a lot subconsciously.
-When we’re meditating we’re in a very open and receptive state, so it feels important to me that teaching comes from a place of integrity.
+When people are meditating they’re in a very open and receptive state, so it feels important to me that teaching comes from a place of integrity.

 These are the guided meditations and talks that I enjoy, have found useful and that I regularly recommend to others.